Ghazalehdelfi/Richard/README.md

 - **TextToSpeechService.swift** - Text-to-speech service using AVSpeechSynthesizer
 - **Info.plist** - App configuration and permissions

-## Requirements

-- iOS 15.0+
-- Xcode 14.0+
-- Swift 5.7+
-- Device with microphone and speakers/headphones

 ## Permissions

 The app requires the following permissions: